GMC Canyon Insurance Rates

 Wyoming | $920 | -$110 | -10.7% |

-Choosing high deductibles can reduce prices by up to $270 each year, whereas buying more liability protection will increase prices.
-Changing from a 50/100 bodily injury protection limit to a 250/500 limit will increase prices by as much as $430 extra every year.
+Choosing high deductibles could cut prices by as much as $270 a year, while buying higher liability limits will increase prices.
+Going from a 50/100 bodily injury protection limit to a 250/500 limit will increase prices by as much as $430 extra every 12 months.
 View Rates by Deductible or Liability Limit

 Insurance Rates by Trim Level and Model Year